Best Arm Identification in Stochastic Bandits: Beyond $\beta-$optimality: Introduction

 \paragraph{Bayesian versus Non-Bayesian.} BAI in the fixed-confidence setting can be categorized into Bayesian and non-Bayesian models.
 Bayesian settings assume a prior distribution on the space of parameters and make arm selection decisions based on the posterior distribution computed from the prior and the observed rewards.
 In contrast, the non-Bayesian settings do not use posterior sampling for arm selection.
 Top-two sampling was first introduced in~\cite{russo2016} for the Bayesian setting.
 The principle of top-two sampling involves dynamically, over time, identifying a {\em leader} and a {\em challenger} as the top arm candidates.
 Subsequently, the sampling strategy randomizes between these two arms.
 The top-two Thompson sampling (TTTS) algorithm, proposed and analyzed in~\cite{russo2016,pmlr-v108-shang20a}, involves sampling the posterior for defining the leader and the challenger.
 Despite the simplicity of TTTS, it faces the computational challenge of repeatedly sampling from the posterior in defining a challenger.
 To mitigate this,~\cite{pmlr-v108-shang20a} proposed a computationally efficient alternative called the top-two transportation cost (T3C) algorithm.
 The empirical performance of T3C was further improved using a penalized transportation cost, promoting exploration, in~\cite{jourdan2022}.
+However, T3C and its improvement only achieve $\beta-$optimality.
+The nature of a $\beta$-optimality guarantee is as follows: if a $\beta$ fraction of the sampling resources are reserved for the top arm, then these algorithms can determine how to optimality allocate the remaining $(1-\beta)$ fraction among the rest of the arms.
+Hence, these algorithms are said to be only $\beta-$optimal, where $\beta\in(0,1)$.